 Some of my poems are free verse, but the vast majority rhyme and scan; quite a few follow traditional patterns like sonnets and haiku.
 I strongly believe in the power of sound, the music of language, the magic of language.

-I publish some of my poems as blog posts on this site.
+I publish some of my poems in calendars and many as blog posts on this site.
 You can search them in a number of ways:

 - Language: English poems; German poems; Parallel poems (created in both languages)